Maverick7728/Maverick7728/README.md

 --->

 I am an aspiring software engineer passionate about leveraging technology to solve real-world problems and make a positive impact.
 I enjoy working with big data and machine learning models and want to contribute to data science and artificial intelligence.
-My goal is to contribute to the tech industry by building scalable, user-friendly applications that cater to the needs of users.
+My goal is to contribute to the tech industry by building scalable, user-friendly applications that cater to users' needs.

 <h3 align="left">Connect with me:</h3>